Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks

 \section{Introduction}

-Machine learning models are being applied to numerous areas~\cite{vgg,embedding1,mikolov-rnn,bahdanau2015nmt,attentionisallyouneed,dnnspeech} and are being widely deployed in production.
-An assumption which pervades all of machine learning is that the training, validation, and test data are independent and identically distributed (i.i.d.).
-Thus, good performance and generalization on test data imply that the model will perform well in deployment.
-Unfortunately, this assumption seldom holds in real, ``in the wild'', applications of machine learning.
-In practice, data are subject to a wide range of possible \emph{distributional shifts}~--- mismatches between the training data, and test or deployment data \cite{Datasetshift,koh2020wilds}.
+Machine learning models are being applied to numerous areas~\cite{vgg,embedding1,mikolov-rnn,bahdanau2015nmt,attentionisallyouneed,dnnspeech} and are widely deployed in production.
+An assumption which pervades all of machine learning is that the training, validation, and deployment data are independent and identically distributed (i.i.d.).
+Thus, good performance and generalization on validation data imply that the model will perform well in deployment.
+Unfortunately, this assumption seldom holds in real, ``in the wild'', applications.
+In practice, data are subject to a wide range of possible \emph{distributional shifts}~--- mismatches between the training data, and test or deployment data \cite{Datasetshift,koh2020wilds,nado2021uncertainty}.
 In general, the greater the degree of shift, the poorer is the model's performance.
-The problems of uncertainty estimation and robustness to distributional shift are of relevance not only to academic researchers, but to the machine learning community at-large.
+The problem of distributional shift is of relevance not only to academic researchers, but to the machine learning community at-large.
 Indeed, \emph{all} ML practitioners have faced the issue of mismatch between the training and test sets.
 This is especially important in high-risk applications of machine learning, such as finance, medicine, and autonomous vehicles.
-Indeed, in such applications a mistake on part of an ML system may incur financial or reputational loss, or possible loss of life.
+In such applications a mistake on part of an ML system may incur financial or reputational loss, or possible loss of life.
 It is therefore increasingly important to assess both a model's \emph{robustness} to distribution shift and its estimates of \emph{predictive uncertainty}, which enable it to detect distributional shifts~\cite{aisafety,galthesis,malinin-thesis}.